 The shelter is 215 ft. from the road

-If you’re looking for a succinct “greatest hits” kind of easy walk try the Rhododendron Garden Loop, which is particularly special in the Spring blooming season and gentle walking.
-Plus, the stretch of roadway near the picnic shelter (part of Five Mile Drive) is stunning with the massive grove of maple trees seeming to reach up to the heavens (photo below).
+If you’re looking for a concise “greatest hits” kind of easy walk, try the Rhododendron Garden Loop, which is particularly special in the Spring blooming season and gentle walking.
+Plus, the stretch of roadway near the picnic shelter (part of Five Mile Drive) is stunning, with the massive grove of maple trees reaching up to the heavens (photo below).

 There are also about four miles of other trails that are not as well marked and weave in amongst the magical forest of ferns, fir, and maples.
-No matter which direction you head, it’ll be very difficult to get too lost.
+No matter which direction you head, getting too lost will be tough.
 Explore away!

 Five Mile Drive — a blissful road through Pacific Northwest magic

 As the name suggests, Five Mile Drive is a roadway winding around a pristine native Pacific Northwest forest… for five miles.
 The track is divided into two sections: Inner and Outer loops.

 The Inner Loop is open to vehicles and provides access to all the main attractions in Point Defiance Park: Point Defiance Zoo & Aquarium, Fort Nisqually Living History Museum, Point Defiance Marina, Owen Beach, the Gardens, the Pagoda, and the Off-Leash Dog Park.